 - Sites that load in 5 vs 19 seconds observe 25% higher ad viewability, 70% longer average sessions, and 35% lower bounce rates.

 Once you’ve identified a speed issue, how can you get things moving?
 Start with these five ideas from Hubspot:

 - Optimize Images: Webmasters often upload huge images, then scale them down with CSS.
 They don’t realize that the browser still loads them at the original size.
 That means a 1000 x 1000 pixel image that’s scaled down to 100 x 100 will use 10x more loading time than it needs.
-Save on loading times by scaling before uploading.
+Save on loading times and improve conversion rates by scaling before uploading.